Mordecai Wyatt Johnson: Career

 Following a brief stint as secretary of the western region of the Student YMCA, in 1917 he became pastor of the First Baptist Church in Charleston, West Virginia.
 He later founded a chapter of the National Association for the Advancement of Colored People (NAACP).

 Presidency of Howard University

 On June 26, 1926, at the age of 36, Johnson was unanimously elected the eleventh President of Howard University, becoming the first African American to serve as the permanent head of that institution.
 Prior to his appointment Johnson had served as Professor of Economics and History at Morehouse College.
 He had also served as Pastor of the First Baptist Church in Charleston, West Virginia.

 During his tenure, Johnson appointed Charles Hamilton Houston as dean of the law school, who played a significant role in dismantling the Jim Crow laws.

 Johnson raised millions of dollars for new buildings and for upgrading all of the schools.
 National honor societies, including Phi Beta Kappa, were established on the campus of Howard.

+Johnson also clashed with the Dean of Women, Lucy Diggs Slowe, as he and the Howard University Board of Trustees tried to force Dean Slowe to move out of the house she shared with Mary Burrill and move into a building on campus in 1933.

 During his administration, it was said that Howard had the greatest collection of African American scholars to be found anywhere.
 Notable scholars at Howard included: